Holmes7/holmes7.github.io/src/pages/posts/unix-pipes.md

 > Expect the output of every program to become the input to another, as yet unknown, program.

 Doesn't this mean that `aws` has no idea about `head`, since both of them are different, individual programs.
-So that only leaves the `|` operator which could be responsible for the communication.
+So that only leaves the `|` (Pipe) operator which could be responsible for the communication.
 So I tried to understand it's internals.

 ## Understanding Unix Pipes